 The Civic Service Awards are held annually to recognize individuals that bring distinction to themselves and to the Resort Municipality of Whistler (RMOW) in volunteer roles through committees and boards of Council.

-Each year, on average, the RMOW engages with 29 community organizations and has over 100 unique individuals participationg in the committees and boards.
-All involvement in these groups is on a volunteer basis as they contribute their time, knowledge and expertise on a plethora of matters pertaining to Whistler.
+Each year, on average, the RMOW engages with 29 community organizations and has over 100 unique individuals volunteering on the committees and boards.

 The chosen recipients for 2016 were: Jim Charters, Danielle Kristmanson and Arthur DeJong.

 - Jim Charters’ award is for his work on the Illegal Spaces Task Force Committee and the Board of Variance.
 Jim’s construction expertise as the owner of a very successful construction company has informed his practical recommendations that have helped Council develop, refine and apply the Zoning Bylaw.
 Jim’s nomination praised his astute decisions, passion for the community, and his consideration of how Council decisions affect the character of Whistler’s neighbourhoods.